 The many movements and trends that have revolutionized the modern living standards are defined by different properties and purposes.
-This article will discuss several of the more popular green building techniques and will explain the differences between them.
+This article will discuss several of the more popular green building techniques used in both residential and commercial applications and will explain the differences between them.

 Let’s start with LEED – Leadership in Energy and Environmental Design, is a rating system that was developed by the USGBC (United States Green Building Council) in order to assess the environmental performance of buildings, homes, and other types of construction.
 This movement was initiated in order to increase the amount of sustainable building in America.